Nativenerd1004/Gadget_Sales_Dashboard_Using_Tableau/README.md

 - **Situation:** The project required accurate and relevant data.
 - **Task:** I gathered data collaboratively from company representatives.
 - **Action:** I engaged in a step-by-step data collection process.
-- **Result:** Data was gathered comprehensively using excel sharepoint feature and validation to ensure completeness and accuracy.
+- **Result:** Data was gathered comprehensively using excel sharepoint feature and validation to ensure completeness and accuracy before importing into Tableau.

 ## Data Preprocessing
 - **Situation:** Categorical and numerical data needed refinement for accuracy.
 - **Task:** I Cleaned the data to address inconsistencies, missing values, and outliers.
-- **Action:** I undertook a thorough cleaning process in collaboration with the company's sales analyst.
+- **Action:** I undertook a thorough cleaning process in collaboration with the company's sales representatives.
 - **Result:** Data preprocessing ensures accurate and reliable insights.

 ## Evaluation Metrics